Skip to main content

 Please refer to the following tables for detailed firewall configurations to allow communication between Celona AP, Cloud core, and Orchestrator.

-Outbound Access Point to Internet
+4.1 Access Point & Internet

-URL (DNS) / IP Address
+IP Address

 Port